Learn Chinese, Math, English ELA online with WuKong Education!

 2. What’s the difference between a vertex and a vertical line?

-A vertex is a point where lines meet.
-A vertical line is a line that goes straight up and down.
+A vertex is a point where lines meet (like a corner).
+A vertical line is a straight line that goes up and down.
 One is a point, the other is a line.

 3. How does understanding variance help students?